Competition Manual for Disc Golf Events

 2. If a player violates the above standard, the Tournament Director may opt, in their sole discretion, to issue a tournament warning for a first offense (except as specified in 3.03.C).
 A tournament warning is a type of warning whose effects persist through all rounds and sudden-death play.
 Otherwise, the Tournament Director will immediately disqualify the player.
 Actions that violate this standard include, but are not limited to:

-1. Repeated and overt use of abusive or profane language, including any remarks or comments targeted at a player or group that are inconsistent with the PDGA's non-discrimination principles as outlined in Section 2.4 of the PDGA Bylaws..
+1. Repeated and overt use of abusive or profane language, including any remarks or comments targeted at a player or group that are inconsistent with the PDGA's non-discrimination principles as outlined in Section II.D of the PDGA Bylaws..

 2. Throwing items in anger (other than discs in play).